visualizedata/undp/work/jthirkield/README.md

 #Jon Thirkield

-##Stems and Branches: Charting Gender Gaps in Sub-Saharan Africa's Labor Markets
+##<a href="https://undp-jonst.c9.io/undp/work/jthirkield/stems/">Stems and Branches: Charting Gender Gaps in Sub-Saharan Africa's Labor Markets</a>

 ###Research Question
 How can data on gender gaps be viewed against broader indicators for a country and a region?